dcted/countmeup/readme.txt

 A file is included as votecreator.go in the folder votecreator to easily create a txt file of votes for Count Me Up.

-A test file is included as votecreator_test.go which can be run as a normal go test.
+A test file is included as countmeup_test.go which can be run as a normal go test.